Menopause, Perimenopause and Postmenopause

 Natural menopause is the permanent ending of menstruation that is not brought on by any type of medical treatment.
 For women undergoing natural menopause, the process is gradual and is described in three stages:

-Perimenopause or "menopause transition."
-Perimenopause can begin 8 to 10 years before menopause, when the ovaries gradually produce less estrogen.
+- Perimenopause or "menopause transition."
+Perimenopause can begin eight to 10 years before menopause, when the ovaries gradually produce less estrogen.
 It usually starts in a woman's 40s, but can start in the 30s as well.
 Perimenopause lasts up until menopause, the point when the ovaries stop releasing eggs.
-In the last 1-2 years of perimenopause, the drop in estrogen accelerates.
+In the last one to two years of perimenopause, the drop in estrogen accelerates.
 At this stage, many women can experience menopause symptoms.
 Women are still having menstrual cycles during this time, and can get pregnant.

 How long does perimenopause last?